 Following the 2013 flood, the Colorado Water Conservation Board (CWCB) initiated a program to re-map the predicted 1% chance regulatory floodplain (100-year flood zone) of the most affected waterways.
 The program was named the “Colorado Hazard Mapping Program” or “CHAMP.”
 Learn more here and below

-Phase I data was submitted to FEMA in the spring of 2017 and we anticipate that FEMA will produce Preliminary Flood Insurance Rate Maps (FIRMs) in late 2018.
-Phase II data will be released in the fall of 2017, so we anticipate FEMA Preliminary FIRMs for these areas in late 2019.
+Phase I data was submitted to FEMA in the spring of 2017 and Phase II data was submitted in the spring of 2018.
+We anticipate that FEMA will produce Preliminary Flood Insurance Rate Maps (FIRMs) in late 2019 or early 2020.
 The process after receiving Preliminary FIRMs includes a formal public comment and appeal period, further analysis, and the release of final effective FIRMs.
 This phase of the map development process can last 18 months or longer and is dependent upon FEMA timelines and budgets.

 Maps are generated by combining ground surveying information and topographical data, anticipated rainfall and river flows, and then using modeling software to develop flood profiles and flood inundation maps.
 The process of developing floodplain maps is a technical undertaking by well-qualified professionals.